 That, then, is how Grecian Twist is sewn down.
 It’s really quite easy and it goes very quickly.
 So if you want to make a bold statement with a beautiful finished edge, try some Grecian Twist!
-Here in the States, you can find Grecian Twist through Hedgehog Handworks, and in Canada, it’s available through Tanja Berlin.
+You can find Grecian Twist through Tanja Berlin.

 If you’d like access to all the tips and techniques discussed in the Medallion Project, including complete step-by-step coverage of the Tudor-Style Rose, conveniently collected in one document, interlinked, referenced, and indexed, why not add the Marian Medallion Project e-book to your library?
 It’s packed full of all kinds of embroidery tips for undertaking a project like this, all in a convenient electronic format for easy searching.